quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 consider to be in use based on the Version field of long headers as that field could be forged by attackers.

+# Minimum support

+Hosts can support this standard incrementally.

+{{RFC8999}} and {{RFC9000}} already describe how servers send Version Negotiation packets in response to long header packets with unsupported version fields, even if they support only one version.
+Doing so prevents long timeouts at the client, but servers might not send the packet multiple times for the same connection, or when under stress.

+If a server supports two or more QUIC versions and sends Version Negotiation packets, it MUST send the Version Information Transport Parameter {{vers-info}}, and parse the client's transport parameter in accordance with {{downgrade}}.
+Failure to comply would leave the connection vulnerable to downgrade attacks, or cause connection failure, if the client initiates Incompatible Version Negotiation.

+A server that supports two or more compatible QUIC versions MAY implement Compatible version negotiation if it prefers one version over another.

+A client that supports two or more versions, and chooses to respond to a Version Negotiation packet with a connection attempt using one of the advertised versions, MUST include a Version Information Transport Parameter and process the server's transport parameter in accordance with {{downgrade}}.

+If a client sends a Version Information Transport Parameter in a packet using a version that is compatible with a version advertised in the transport parameter, it MUST support compatible version negotiation.

+Therefore, clients can only avoid support for compatible negotiation by either (1) never attempting connection based on a Version Negotiation packet, and electing not to include the transport parameter; or (2) never including a supported version in that transport parameter with which the one in use is compatible.

 # Client Choice of Original Version